tellapart/aurproxy/README.md

 1. **AuroraSource**, which watches Aurora's service discovery database in Zookeeper and whenever a ServiceInstance is added or removed, signals Aurproxy's ProxyUpdater that an update is required.
-2. **StaticSource**, which returns a single, statically configured endpoint.
+2. **StaticProxySource**, which returns a single, statically configured endpoint.

 ### Registration